 "I am able to travel to locations to see patients.
 I'm aware that there are 6 local schools in the area, does this position support these schools?"

-"From my understanding, the four basic schedules of reinforcement are Fixed-Ratio Schedule, Fixed Interval Schedule, Variable-Ratio schedule and Variable-Interval schedule.
-I plan to try using all 4 methods with most patients.
-I am sure that once I become more experienced, I will learn which methods work best for which patients."
+"From my understanding, the four different types of differential reinforcement are differential reinforcement of incompatible behavior, alternative behavior, other behavior and differential reinforcement of low rates.
+I plan to try using all 4 methods with most students.
+I am sure that once I become more experienced, I will learn which methods work best for which students"

 Having a parent that isn't on the same page as you, when it comes to therapy methods, can be detrimental to treating your patient.
 Talk about a time that you've sat down with the parents of a patient to teach them at-home techniques.
 Let the interviewer know that you were able to handle the situation by acknowledging that they were frustrated and that you could help with the communication gap by teaching them a few tools of their own.

 "Last week a team of medical professionals and I delivered a tough diagnosis to a first-time parent.
 We provided clear, concise and correct information and provided our support as well as local resources to support the family."

 "If I were to have difficulty with a parent, I would sit them down and discuss why they were feeling the way they were.
 It can be difficult to react properly, all the time, when your kids are suffering from a disorder.
 I would empathize with them as much as possible and assure the parents that their children were in good hands."